microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 }
 ```

-Notice: device ID is hardcoding in some places of mini-solutions, we will improve the development experience to resolve this issue.
-However, you still need to change the hardcoding `AZ3166` to customized device ID in the code currently.
-Here's the full list of files you need to modify:
+Notice: The device ID is hardcoded now in the project catalog samples.
+We will improve the development experience to resolve this issue.
+However, if you need to change the default **AZ3166** to other, here's the list of files you need to modify for each sample:

 * DevKitTranslator - [azurefunction/devkit-translator/run.csx](https://github.com/Microsoft/devkit-sdk/blob/master/AZ3166/src/libraries/AzureIoT/examples/DevKitTranslator/azurefunction/devkit-translator/run.csx#L42)
 * GetStarted - [config.h](https://github.com/Microsoft/devkit-sdk/blob/master/AZ3166/src/libraries/AzureIoT/examples/GetStarted/config.h#L9)